 The Makinohara Tea Field plantations are a sight to behold.
 Neatly trimmed Green Tea bushels that stretch for as far as the eye can see.

 5. OMAEZAKI –

 The coastal area of Omaezaki is a 40 minute drive from Kakegawa Station and when you get there it feels as though you are totally off the grid.

 Omaezaki is primarily a fishing town that is situated at the entrance to the nutrient rich Suruga Bay, where it meets the Pacific Ocean.

 The local accommodation in the area take pride in serving the freshest seafood from the local markets.

-The area is also famous for its annual windsurfing championships, long surf beaches, sand dunes.
+The area is also famous for its annual International Windsurfing Tournament (Omaezaki Japan Cup), long surf beaches and sand dunes.

 Omaezaki has the feeling of a sleepy beach town with a growing surf culture that is reflected in the new cafes and locals weekend craft markets reminiscent of surf towns in other countries.